Allonck/MAS-Skippers-codes/README.md

 ---
 ## Credits

-Developed by @Allonck, originally for internal use with the [SMARTS 0.9m telescope@Noirlab with the MAS-16ch belonging to LBNL & Fermilab].
+Developed by @Allonck, originally for internal use with the [SMARTS 0.9m telescope@CTIO with a 16ch-MAS belonging to LBNL & Fermilab, characterized and tested at NOIRLab].